 In addition, parts that are investment-cast have excellent surface finishes and require very little secondary machining; they also allow for tighter dimensional tolerances (typically, a linear tolerance of ±0.004 inches is standard).

 Investment casting is therefore used in the manufacture of extremely complex parts that use specialized alloys or need a lot of machining, and/or which cannot be produced by traditional methods.
 Although investment casting is more expensive than other comparable casting techniques, the expense is offset by savings in material, labor and finishing.

 Almost any small metal part can be manufactured by investment casting.
-That said, it makes most economic sense to use the investment casting process for metal parts that have complex shapes, designs or are difficult or nearly impossible to CNC machine.
+That said, it makes most economic sense to use the investment casting process for metal parts that have complex shapes, designs or are difficult or nearly impossible to precision machine.
 Due to the low material waste during the production process, investment casting is also suitable for the manufacturing of metal parts made of expensive alloys.

 Investment cast metal parts can be of lower weight, require less machining, and offer greater design flexibility as compared to parts made through other processes.
 However, not all parts can be manufactured through investment casting.
 Read on to see how investment casting compares to other metal working processes to determine the process best suited to your needs.